FlowFuse/website/company/index.md

 We will treat all situations with an optimism that a positive result is possible.
 We don’t let that get in the way of planning for all outcomes and making the hard choices when they are needed.

+# Principles

+## All Remote

+We are a fully remote company that puts a strong emphasis on trust and respect for its employees, customers, partners and communities.
+We are able to hire the right people from wherever they are in the world.
+We work openly with one another and value clear communication and decision making without being sat in the same room.

+## Open Source Stewardship

+We believe strongly that Open Source lives at the heart of everything we do.
+Ever since Node-RED was published as  an Open Source project, we have taken great care to stay true to that principle.

+Node-RED has an open governance model which means everyone has a seat at the table.
+We will continue to champion that model and work with the community to ensure anyone who wants to contribute to the project is able to.